Post-Regularization Confidence Bands for Ordinary Differential Equations: Theoretical Properties

 \section{Theoretical Properties}

-In this section, we first establish the rate of convergence for the localized kernel ODE estimator.
-We then study the asymptotic convergence properties of the constructed confidence band, as well as the recovered regulatory system.
-Our theoretical results hold for both the low-dimensional setting and the high-dimensional setting, where the number of variables $p$ can be smaller or larger than the sample size $n$.
+In this section, {we first establish the convergence rate for the localized kernel ODE estimator, which characterizes its estimation accuracy and is needed for establishing the properties of the subsequent inference.
+We then establish the asymptotic validity in terms of the coverage property for both the constructed confidence band and the recovered regulatory system.} Our theoretical results hold for both the low-dimensional setting and the high-dimensional setting, where the number of variables $p$ can be smaller or larger than the sample size $n$.
 We also study the regime-switching phenomenon.

-\subsection{Statistical convergence rate}
+\subsection{Statistical Convergence Rate}

 We begin with three regularity conditions.

 \begin{assumption} The kernel density $R(t)$ is a continuous function that has a bounded support, and satisfies that $\int_\Tcal R(t)dt=1$ and $\int_\Tcal tR(t)dt=0$. \end{assumption}